speced/bikeshed-data/README.md

 feel free to file an issue,
 as the updater process may have fallen over and be in need of manual restarting.

+## Running Manually

+Normally this project is updated automatically several times a day.
+However, if the update process falls over, it can be run manually.
+To do so, install [Bikeshed](https://github.com/tabatkins/bikeshed) normally, then clone this repository and run `python __init__.py` in the folder.

+This will invoke `git` on your system, so it'll only work if you have commit rights to this project;
+contact me if it's necessary for me to grant that to you.